AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 {% include important.html content="Be sure to examine the sequence furniture examples provided in the AVsitter Examples [BOX]." %}

-{% include important.html content="For an alternate sequence method, see the <a href='/avsitter2_sequence.html'>AVsequence&trade;</a> script." %}
+{% include important.html content="For an alternate sequence method, see the [AVsequence&trade;](/avsitter2_sequence.html) script." %}

 ## Auto-assign by gender
-Determining the gender of an avatar's shape is <a href="http://wiki.secondlife.com/wiki/OBJECT_BODY_SHAPE_TYPE">now possible</a>, and can be used for automatic sitter and default pose assignment in AVsitter2.
+Determining the gender of an avatar's shape is [now possible](http://wiki.secondlife.com/wiki/OBJECT_BODY_SHAPE_TYPE), and can be used for automatic sitter and default pose assignment in AVsitter2.
 The gender of an avatar's shape can be set from the Appearance Editor in the SL viewer.

 ### SITTER assignment
-You can designate a <a href="/avsitter2_avpos.html#sitter">SITTER</a> for male/female shaped avatars by adding an "M" or "F" after the sitter name.
+You can designate a [SITTER](/avsitter2_avpos.html#sitter) for male/female shaped avatars by adding an "M" or "F" after the sitter name.
 When an avatar sits, they will be assigned to the first unoccupied sitter that matches the gender of their shape, if available. e.g:

 ```
 SITTER 0|Female seat|F